janjakubnanista/downsample/README.md

 ### downsample.LTTB&lt;T extends DataPoint&gt;(data: T[], desiredLength: number): T[]

 Implementation of `Largest triangle three buckets` downsampling method.

 `data: DataPoint[]` is the input array.
 This array should be sorted by the independent variable otherwise the results will be unpredictable.

+`desiredLength: number` is the length of the downsampled array.

+This function will throw an error if the `desiredLength` is negative.

+### downsample.LTD&lt;T extends DataPoint&gt;(data: T[], desiredLength: number): T[]

+Implementation of `Largest triangle dynamic` downsampling method.
+Especially good for unevenly sampled data, for evenly spaced data `LTTB` should produce better results.

+`data: DataPoint[]` is the input array.
+This array should be sorted by the independent variable otherwise the results will be unpredictable.